Reflection Tomography - PGS hyperTomo

 Wavelet attribute selection using offset-dip range rejects wavelets with a particular dip in the offset direction

-PGS Smart Flood was developed to assist with the interpretation of salt flanks however its use is not restricted to salt, but can be used wherever there is a recumbence and a large velocity contrast.
+PGS Smart Flood was developed to assist with the interpretation of salt flanks however its use is not restricted to salt and can be used wherever there is general geological complexity and a large velocity contrast.

 Smart Flood is a salt flood that also preserves the sedimentary reflectors illuminated through sediments and improves interpretability by reducing the number of mis-positioned events (mode conversions, multiples, etc).